heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/02-code-examples/04-udp-fire-and-forget-messaging-pattern/README.md

 >
 > Then, you can set the network interface to the one you want to use in the
 > code.

+Try to start one emitter and one receiver.
+What can you notice?

+Then, start a new receiver.
+What can you notice?